 Education has never been limited to the classroom - it is a powerful and dynamic social, cultural and political force.
 Education challenges assumptions of race, ethnicity, gender, class and sexual difference.

-The program offers insights into the values and beliefs that affect people's cognitive and emotional judgments and actions, as well as the pedagogical and cultural conditions that help people flourish and redefine our engagement in social life.
+The program offers insights into the values and beliefs that affect people's cognitive and emotional judgments and actions, as well as the pedagogical and cultural conditions that help people flourish and redefine their engagement in social life.
 It is designed for those who want to enhance their personal and professional lives, develop skills in research, or prepare for future doctoral work in educational policy studies or other educational fields, social sciences and humanities.

-Students who opt to earn the MA complete a thesis; students who opt to earn the MEd complete a capstone paper.
+- Students who opt to earn the MA complete a thesis; students who opt to earn the MEd complete a capstone paper.